QuantConnect/Documentation/03-Algorithm-Reference/05-consolidating-data.rst

 Rolling Window of Consolidated Bars
 ===================================

 A common request is to compare a current consolidated bar with one from the past.
-This can be achieved by combining a RollingWindow with a Consolidator.
+This can be achieved by combining a `RollingWindow <algorithm-reference-rolling-window>` with a Consolidator.
 This is easy to achieve with the individual tools provided here and in the RollingWindow documentation.
 First, you must create a consolidator for the data you need, and then you must add it to the rolling window in the event handler.
 Building this will allow you to easily compare recent custom-bars with previous ones created.

 .. tabs::